-We intend to use the net proceeds to us from this offering to repay \$ million aggregate principal amount of indebtedness under our First Lien Credit Facility, with any remainder to be used for general corporate purposes.
+We intend to use the net proceeds to us from this offering to repay outstanding indebtedness under our First Lien Credit Facility.

 See "Management's discussion and analysis of financial condition and results of operations- Liquidity and capital resources-Indebtedness" for additional information regarding our First Lien Credit Facility.